blankoworld/makefly/doc/THEMES.md

   * **post.index.tmpl**: first HTML code to be displayed before the list of all posts
   * **read\_more\_link.tmpl**: link "Read more" that will be displayed under each post on the homepage
   * **sidebar.tmpl**: HTML code that will be used in place of ${SIDEBAR} specific word in header/footer templates.
 Should contains the **${SIDEBAR\_CONTENT}** specific word.
   * **static**: directory that contains files that needs to be present in the result.
-For an example some pictures, javascript files, etc. But NOT CSS files.
+For an example some pictures, javascript files, etc. Do not place CSS files here (but not forbidden) as we have *style* directory for this.
+You should know that files contained in static directory will be completed during a compilation process.
+But this is only ready for the **BLOG\_URL** variable.
   * **style**: list of possible CSS files.
 As ${PROJECTNAME} is designed, you can make a stylesheet for main appearance, then add a CSS file for each version of your template.
 For an example a CSS that makes your template red.
 Another one that makes your template blue, etc.
   * **tagelement.tmpl**: a single tag element to be displayed on the tag list page
   * **taglink.tmpl**: a single tag info that would be displayed on each post